The Best Places to Live in Germany & the Cheapest Cities

 The good news is that you are also only actually around half an hour from the centre of Munich by train so you can still end up getting a really good feel for life in Munich and all of its famous events and festivals, whilst saving plenty of Euros by basing yourself in Augsburg.

-Estimated Living Costs – 1000-1550 Euros/month
+• Estimated Living Costs in Augsburg – 1250-1850 Euros/month

 Germany Estimated Living Costs Calculation:

-To help calculate the cost of living in Germany in the table below and the cities featured in this post above, we used the data from Numbeo’s cost of living guide
+To help calculate the cost of living in Germany in the table below and the cities featured in this post above, we used the data from Numbeo’s cost of living guide.
+The estimated living costs quoted should at least allow you to compare the major German cities.
+They are designed to cover all living costs (including the cost of renting accommodation) for a single person although your own personal expenses will clearly depend on your lifestyle.

-The estimated living costs quoted here should at least allow you to compare the major German cities.
-They are designed to cover all living costs (including the cost of renting accommodation) although your own personal expenses will clearly depend on your lifestyle.
 The lower figure might be a realistic budget for young people living in a flatshare and looking to watch what they spend.
 The upper figure might be more suitable for those looking to enjoy more evenings and days out whilst perhaps renting your own private property.

-It’s worth noting that none of these budgets for living in Germany factor in the cost of any travel or health insurance packages which will depend on your age and circumstances.
+Digital nomads and those only looking for shorter term rentals may want to increase their budgets slightly.
+It’s also worth noting that none of these budgets for living in Germany factor in the cost of any travel or health insurance packages which will depend on your age and circumstances.

 What are the Cheapest Cities to Live in Germany?